jchismar/cmssw/RecoTracker/LSTCore/standalone/README.md

 source setup_hpg.sh # if on Florida
 ```

-Currently, the data files for LST need to be copied manually.
+Currently, the data files for LST need to be copied manually (under `$CMSSW_BASE/external/$SCRAM_ARCH/data/RecoTracker/LSTCore/data/`).
 This is done by running:

 ```bash
 mkdir -p $CMSSW_BASE/external/$SCRAM_ARCH/data/RecoTracker/LSTCore/